-Many bats use buildings for roosting, and it is vital for the future of our bat populations that any building or maintenance work takes bats into account from the outset.
+Many bats use buildings for roosting, and it is vital for the future of our bat populations that any building alteration or maintenance work takes bats into account from the outset.

 By taking bats into account prior to starting work you will:

-- Minimise any costs and delays
+- Minimise additional costs and delays relating to works scheduled

-This section of the website looks at some of issues around bats and building maintenance that may be of help to the building industry and bat workers.
+This section of the website looks at some of the issues around bats and building maintenance that may be of help to the building industry and bat workers.
 These are all ongoing areas of work and will be regularly updated with progress.
 A summary of the information can be found in the Bats and Buildings leaflet at the bottom of the page.

 - I am undertaking Building / Remedial Work